ibm-cloud-docs/discovery-data/known-issues.md

 Known issues are regularly addressed with periodic software patches.
 For more information about how to check for and install available patches, see [Checking for available patches](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=iwd-installing-watson-discovery#svc-install__patches-section){: external}.

 For more information about installing the service, see [the {{site.data.keyword.icp4dfull}} documentation](https://www.ibm.com/docs/cloud-paks/cp-data/4.0?topic=discovery-installing-watson){: external}.

+## 4.0.7, 30 March 2022
+{: #30March2022ki}

+-   `Deployed` status of resources fluctuates after the 4.0.7 upgrade is completed.

+    -   **Error**: When you check the status by submitting the `oc get WatsonDiscovery` command, the ready status of the resources toggles between showing `23/23` and `20/23` components as being ready for use.
+    -   **Cause**: The readiness state of the resources is not reported consistently after a migration.
+    -   **Solution**: Typically, the instance is ready for use despite the ready state instability.
+The ready state settles after approximately 5 hours.
+You can wait for the readiness state to consistently show `23/23` or you can manually refresh the status information by running the following commands in a terminal that is logged into the cluster:

+        ```sh
+        oc proxy &
+        curl -ksS -X PATCH -H "Accept: application/json, */*" -H "Content-Type: application/merge-patch+json" http://127.0.0.1:8001/apis/discovery.watson.ibm.com/v1/namespaces/<namespace>/watsondiscoveries/wd/status --data '{"status": null}'
+        ```
+        {: pre}

 ## 4.0.6, 1 March 2022
 {: #01March2022ki}